unil-lettres/limesurvey/README.md

 [^1]: You must override the entrypoint of the container to be able to access
     it.
 To do so, add `entrypoint: tail -f /dev/null` in the docker compose file under the lime-app service.

+## Problem with file permission on MacOs

+The version `>=6.3` don't works on MacOs with Docker (ok on Ubuntu).
+There is a problem with files permissions.
+The `/usr/local/bin/docker-entrypoint.sh` try to copy a default folders structure into the working folders structure and keeps the original files permissions that do not have write permission.
+These folders are bound to the host machine.
+If the host machine is on MacOS, the script will fail with the following error:

+`cp -dpRf /var/lime/application/config/* application/config`
+`cp: setting permissions for 'application/config/rest': Permission denied`

+It seems like somewhat MacOS will prevent `cp` to change the file permissions.

+**For local environment, change the bind `config` folder in favor of a docker volume.**